rodrigoolmos/zynq7000_linux/README.md

   - Generate the bitstream.
   - Export hardware (.xsa file).

-Generate your FSBL with VITIS IDE
+Generate your FSBL with VITIS IDE (fsbl.elf)
 1. Create a new platform project using the exported hardware XSA from Vivado.
     - Create a new platform
     ![Create a new platform](create_a_new_platform.png)